-The Ultimate Startup Guide: How to Improve Your Productivity
+The Ultimate Startup Approach: How to Improve Your Productivity

 Lean Startup is a process for developing products and services that relies on validated learning, customer feedback, and iterative design.
 This guide will show you how to use the Lean Startup approach to build a successful product.
 It covers everything from the lean startup methodology, to the method, and the lean startup model.